WebML: Derivation Model

-It models the navigation of user on the web.

-HyperText Model is compounded from 2 models: Composition and Navigational model.

 Composition Model

 The purpose of composition modeling is to define which nodes make up the hypertext contained in the Web site.
 More precisely, composition modeling specifies content units (units for short), i.e., the atomic information elements that may appear in the Web site, and pages, i.e., containers by means of which information is actually clustered for delivery to the user.
 In a concrete setting, e.g., an HTML or WML implementation of a WebML site, pages and units are mapped to suitable constructs in the delivery language, e.g., units may map to HTML files and pages to HTML frames organizing such files on the screen.

-WebML supports six types of unit to compose an hypertext:
+WebML supports six types of unit to compose a hypertext: